edo-lucio/kokomoAAA/README.md

-- 👋 Hi, I’m @edo-lucio
+- 👋 Hi, I’m @edo-lucio !
-- 👀 I'm a Data Science MSc student
+- 💞️ I'm a Data Science MSc student
 - 🌱 Here you will find some of my personal projects carried on during my Bachelor years (some of them are unrelated to Data Science)
-- 💞️ Always looking forward to find intersting datasets to analyze !
+- 👀 Always hunting for some interesting datasets

 Reach me on edo.luc53@gmail.com